Who has the best wine list in the country? It’s impossible to say.

 These 10 wine lists show up again and again whenever anyone talks about the best wine lists.
 If you’re in the business of making wine lists, studying them is a masterclass in presenting a commercial wine collection.

 A peculiarity of today is that many great wine lists are digital wine lists.
 That’s because paper wine lists have been repeatedly shown to be relatively dangerous money pits.
-Contactless menus are now the new normal.
+And a great way to lift yourself out of a money pit is with a QR code-based digital menu.
+Just check out the QR code statistics to see how important they are now for the healing of the hospitality industry.
+QR codes in restaurants are routinely shown to be:

 One thing we’re particularly proud of is that three of the wine lists mentioned here—Del Posto, Eleven Madison Park, and The French Laundry—all rely on BinWise to power their digital menus.